Implantable Contact Lens

 For Years, the only method of permanent vision correction that didn’t involve contact lenses, glasses, or the removal of a cataract was corrective laser eye surgery.
 Now near-sided patients up to -16 diopters who might not have been a candidate for lasik have a viable alternative to glasses and contacts.
-You can enjoy vision that is clearer and more vivid in a simple outpatient procedure, which is reversible and does not remove any corneal tissue.
+You can enjoy vision that is clearer and more vivid in a simple outpatient procedure that doesn’t remove any corneal tissue.
 This lens is made with a collamer material, which is flexible and bio-compatible and created with built-in protection against harmful UV light rays.

-How do I know if I’m a suitable Vision ICL candidate?
+How do I know if I’m a suitable Visian ICL candidate?

-Candidates for the Vision ICL are between 21 and 45 years of age, suffer from myopia (nearsightedness), and want to experience superior vision correction.
-The ideal Vision ICL candidate has not undergone any ophthalmic surgery and does not have a history of eye disease such as iritis, glaucoma, or diabetic retinopathy.
+Candidates for the Visian ICL are between 21 and 45 years of age, suffer from myopia (nearsightedness), and want to experience superior vision correction.
+The ideal Visian ICL candidate has not undergone any ophthalmic surgery and does not have a history of eye disease such as iritis, glaucoma, or diabetic retinopathy.

-A Diamond Vision Surgeon will insert the Vision ICL through a small micro-opening, placing it inside the eye just behind the iris in front of the eye’s natural lens.
-The Vision ICL is designed to stay in position with no special care.
+A Diamond Vision Surgeon will insert the Visian ICL through a small micro-opening, placing it inside the eye just behind the iris in front of the eye’s natural lens.
+The Visian ICL is designed to stay in position with no special care.

-Will I be able to feel the Vision ICL once it’s in place?
+Will I be able to feel the Visian ICL once it’s in place?